Our Lady of Lourdes Catholic Primary School

 How accessible is Our Lady of Lourdes School both indoors and outdoors?

 We have made every effort to ensure that we are fully compliant with the requirements of the DDA.
 Our school building is quite old but has newer extensions in some parts.
 It has 4 different floor levels.
 All access doors are linked to different floors by staircases and no part of the building is fully wheelchair accessible for this reason.
-The Governing Body have determined that it would not be reasonable to make the extensive adaptions necessary to make our school fully accessible.
+The Governing Body have determined that it would not be reasonable to make the extensive adaptions necessary to make our school fully wheelchair or mobility aid accessible.

 Those pupils with serious mobility issues (not requiring a wheelchair) would need to be considered on a case by case basis where we could determine the safety and access requirements possible.
 We have disabled parking bays available at the front of the school, a disabled toilet (in the school hall) and wheelchair access to the hall and lower classrooms is possible.